-Seeing that one thousand dogs had surrounded him, he felt insecure and threatened.
+Believing that a thousand other dogs had surrounded him, the dog felt insecure and threatened.
 He bared his teeth, growled and barked to scare the other dogs away.
-Naturally, one thousand dogs growled back at him and barked.
+Naturally, a thousand dogs growled back at him and barked.
 Not to be outdone, he charged at them furiously.
-One thousand charged back at him.
+A thousand charged back at him.
 Breaking some mirrors and getting hurt in the process, the dog soon ran out of energy to fight other dogs and died a bloody death.

-The monks were appalled to see a dead dog and the shattered mirrors when they came a few hours later.
+The monks were appalled to see a dead dog and the shattered mirrors when they came back a few hours later.
 They cleaned and repaired the hall.
-A few days passed and another dog, a small puppy, found its way in the hall.
-Exactly like the dog before him, he saw one thousand puppies around him.
+A few days passed and another dog, a small puppy, found its way into the hall.
+Exactly like the dog before him, he saw a thousand puppies around him.
 Overcome with joy, he wagged his tail.
-One thousand wagged theirs.
+A thousand wagged theirs.
 Having found a thousand friends, the puppy somersaulted.
-One thousand cute puppies reciprocated in kind.
+A thousand cute puppies reciprocated in kind.

-Every time he moved one step towards any of them, the pup in the mirror moved two steps towards him.
+Every time he moved one step toward any of them, the pup in the mirror moved two steps toward him.
 The little puppy looked at them lovingly out of his soft eyes and every single one looked back at him with just as much love.

 Our world is not too dissimilar from the hall of a thousand mirrors.
 You growl and a thousand will growl back at you.
 You smile and a thousand will smile back at you.
 You know why?
 Because reciprocating is easier than initiating.